-I am a Statistician and Data Scientist at the Department of Clinical Science, Lund University, Lund, Sweden.
-My work focuses on developing probabilistic predictive tools that combine computational, experimental, and clinical methods in medical science.
-I am also researching the structural comparison of proteins and the genetic variations in disease-related biological pathways.
+I am a Statistician and Data Scientist at the Department of Clinical Sciences, Lund University, Lund, Sweden.
+I develop probabilistic predictive tools that integrate computational, experimental, and clinical data to support decision-making in medical science.
+My long-term goal is to advance precision medicine through robust, patient-level prediction.

-This website will take you to my recent research papers and reports, teaching material, external activities, and blog posts.
-You are welcome to contact me if you are interested in connecting.
+This website provides access to my research papers and reports, teaching materials, external activities, and blog posts.
+You are welcome to get in touch if you are interested in collaboration or discussion.

 PhD in Statistics, 2015